SimplyL/github-explorer/README.md

 ### Application setup

-To be able torun the application, rename .env.example file to .env and provide your personal token, which can be aquired here: https://github.com/settings/tokens
+To be able to run the application, rename .env.example file to .env and provide your personal token, which can be aquired here: https://github.com/settings/tokens